-Every year, the Tyler Museum of Art holds a student exhibition for middle school students in the East Texas area.
+Every year, the Tyler Museum of Art holds a student exhibition for 5th through 8th grade middle school students in the East Texas area.
 The goal of the exhibition is for middle school students to learn about the cultural festivities of Día de los Muertos.
 Then, the students create artworks that exhibits the cultural iconography of the holiday.
-When the artworks are completed, the teachers will select the pieces that will be exhibited in the museum’s classroom and the Family Corner of the lobby.
+When the artworks are completed, the teachers will select the pieces that will be exhibited in the education gallery.

-Here is an overview of the 2021 Middle School Día de los Muertos Exhibition:
+Here is a visual overview of the 2022 Middle School Día de los Muertos Exhibition:

 For more educational resources created by the Tyler Museum of Art, visit our YouTube page by clicking on the YouTube button or clicking the link below.